About this listing

 I'm a big music fan as well - in fact I have a guitar here you are welcome to play if you know how since I sure haven't been using it lately.
 I am also up on the best venues to see music in the city if you're interested in that.

-In terms of my style as a host, I tend to leave people pretty much alone unless I get a sense they want to hang out.
-You probably won't even notice me that much.
+In terms of my style as a host, I tend to be pretty attuned to my guests' needs.
+I can usually sense if they need my help with things, in which case I am always happy to provide any guidance.
+I like to give guests plenty of space to have their own experience here, so you won't find me being overbearing and asking for your time.
 I'm pretty quiet and spend a lot of time in my room reading or working.
-But I do love to have chats with you to find out where you've been that day and how you liked it, so you can expect some conversations.
-But I am definitely not an overbearing host.
+But I do love to have chats with the guests to find out where they've been that day and how they liked it, and particularly if they tried any of the recs I provided.